 DO YOU ACCEPT INSURANCE?

-In Michigan, I am currently in-network with BCBS of Michigan and Optum/UHC.
 In Connecticut, I am currently in-network with Optum/UHC.
+In Michigan, I am currently in-network with BCBS of Michigan, Blue Care Network, and Optum/UHC.
 I also accept out-of-network and self-pay agreements.

 WHAT ARE YOUR RATES?

 Intake or Annual Assessment, 45-55 minutes: $225